90zlaya/php-library/readme.md

 * spider

 This script crawls for visitor's data.
 It's possible to display them, write to database and send via email.
+Notice: This module can be installed as standalone in this format.

 Composer
 =======